Office of the Secretary.

 Notice and request for comments.

-In compliance with the Paperwork Reduction Act of 1995, Public Law 104-13, the Department of Transportation (DOT) invites the general public, industry and other governmental parties to comment on Public Charters, 14 CFR part 380.
-A Federal Register Notice with a 60-day comment period soliciting comments on the following information collection was published on March 24, 2016 (81 FR 15787).
-No comments were received.
+In compliance with the Paperwork Reduction Act of 1995, the Department of Transportation (DOT) invites the general public, industry and other governmental parties to comment on Public Charters.
+The pre-existing information collection request was previously approved by the Office of Management and Budget (OMB).

-Written comments should be submitted by July 28, 2016.Start Further Info Start Printed Page 42058
+Written comments should be submitted by December 10, 2019.

 FOR FURTHER INFORMATION CONTACT: